patternfly/patternfly-org/packages/patternfly-4/src/content/design-guidelines/styles/icons/icons.md

 import { Icons } from 'gatsby-theme-patternfly-org/components/icons/icons';

-If you're a developer, [check out our getting started page](/get-started/developers#using-styles) to learn more about how to get and use our icon set.
+<p class="ws-icons-page">If you're a developer, <a href="/get-started/developers#using-styles">check out our getting started page</a> to learn more about how to get and use our icon set.</p>

 ## All icons
 PatternFly uses custom icons and selections from [FontAwesome](https://fontawesome.com/icons).
 PatternFly icons are two dimensional and flat.
 Most of the icons are gray with the exception of icons that require color or emphasis.